 (19) Drive-in restaurants, cafes, restaurants, and similar establishments where food and/or beverage are sold for consumption on the premises, provided that such establishments are not located in a shopping centre.

-1 for each 46 m2 (495.16 sq.ft.) of gross floor area.
+1 for each 46 m 2 (495.16 sq.ft.) of gross floor area.
+(19a) Cafes restaurants and similar Eaual number to that reauired for a retail store

 (19a) Cafes, restaurants, and similar establishments where food and/or beverage are sold for consumption on the premises, provided that such establishments are located in a shopping centre.
 Equal number to that required for a retail store occupying equal floor space in a shopping centre.